Amanser/Spotify_Analysis/README.md

 **Speechiness:** Detects the presence of spoken words in a track.
 The more exclusively speech-like the recording (i.e. talk show, audio book, poetry), the closer the attribute value is to 1.0.

 **Liveness:** Detects the presence of an audience in the recording.
 Higher liveness values represent an increased probability that the track was performed live.
 A value above 0.8 provides a strong likelihood that the track is live.

+## Hypothesis

+**H <sub>0</sub>:** There is no difference in Spotify song features between songs that have been number one and have not been number one on the Billboard Hot 100 list since 1958.